Face the People

+Face the People is a Philippine television tabloid talk show broadcast by TV5.
+Hosted by Gelli de Belen and Christine Bersola-Babao, it aired from October 14, 2013 to November 21, 2014, replacing Face to Face.

 The former Trio Tagapayo of Face-to-Face return as a Konsensya ng Bayan to give good advice and counselling to resolve the visitors' issues and problems in Face The People.
 Atty.
 Karen Jimeno and Coach Jaret Pulido are also included as a Konsensya ng Bayan.
 It will form into three depends who will changed in an episode.